BETTY187source/volunteer-matching-platform/README.md

 ## Features
 - **Volunteer Registration:** Sign up as a volunteer, create a profile with skills and interests.
-- **NGO Registration:** NGOs can create profiles, post volunteer opportunities, and receive applicati
+- **NGO Registration:** NGOs can create profiles, post volunteer opportunities, and receive applicatio
 - **Volunteer Search:** Volunteers can browse available opportunities based on skills, location, and availability.
 - **Admin Dashboard:** Admin can manage users (volunteers and NGOs), approve listing, and monitor activity.